KomodoPlatform/NotaryNodes/notarynodes/webworker01/README.md

 [komodostats.com](https://komodostats.com) - Developed and maintains the website, database and full coin nodes required for analysis and presentation of statistics for the dPoW process

-[komodophp](https://packagist.org/packages/webworker01/komodophp) - First release of PHP library for working with Komodo chains and electrumX
+[komodophp](https://packagist.org/packages/webworker01/komodophp) - PHP library for working with Komodo chains and electrumX

 [notarystats](https://github.com/webworker01/notarystats) - Open source stats gathering for the dPow notary service